QUESTIONS AND ANSWERS (or FAQ)

 Can I get Srishti sitars in India or elsewhere?
 They aren't available in India although the person that does our fitting has his own label as well but a different setup for producing the bodies and carving.
 We regularly switch craftsmen to keep the quality high.
 Despite any advertisement to the contrary, new Srishti sitars are only available through Rain City Music.
 I have decreased the models available to only 1 now as I'm quite satisfied with the makers I have doing their own thing.

 What's about tablas?
-Tabla inventory has been up and down over the years and for a time was non-existent.
-So I stopped for awhile, the main reason was inconsistent quality.
-Anything that didn't meet the grade was thrown out, just like on our other instruments.
-Combine that with competing with people making them in their backyard (literally!) and just wasn't worth it.
+Tabla inventory has been up and down over the years and now I am having them just made to order.
 Fortunately now we have a solid connection with Vijay Vhatkar who comes from the most famous family of makers.
 I've spent a little time and a few trips getting to know him, he's serious and as good as his well known brother Haridas Vhatkar in Mumbai.
 Just what I was looking for!
 So if you're looking for something great, we have it.
-We utilize the skills of Tor Dietrichson for final pulling if needed before shipping.
+I don't normally stock tablas as I don't like to pull straps when they go flat after sitting awhile.
+With the new ban on rosewood I've found better to make to order when I know what wood is being used.